-Former national champion Jordan Leen is serving in his second season an assistant coach with the Virginia wrestling team.
+Former national champion Jordan Leen is serving in his fourth season an assistant coach with the Virginia wrestling team.
 Leen was a four-time NCAA qualifier and three-time All-America selection while competing at Cornell.

 A 2009 graduate of Cornell, Leen earned his first coaching job an assistant coach at Duke for the 2010-11 season and worked closely with the middle weights.

 He recorded a strong career at Cornell and was recruited to the school by Garland, who was a Big Red assistant coach at the time.
 Leen made four straight appearances in the NCAA tournament for while wrestling for Cornell at 149 and 157 pounds.
 The 2008 national champion at 157 pounds, Leen posted a career record of 118-29 and was a First-Team All-Ivy League selection three times.

 Leen went 27-3 during his redshirt junior season (2007-08) en route to winning the national championship at 157 pounds.
 He also was the team captain for the Big Red team, which recorded a ninth-place finish at the NCAA Championships.
 Leen upset three higher-seeded foes on the road to his championship.